maheshdananjaya/1KVS/README.md

 # Running Experiments
  We typically start out experients from node-2 which is 10.1.1.2.
 You can do the following with the correct ip.

-- You can run experients from your machine or from 10.1.1.2.
+You can run experients from your machine or from 10.1.1.2.
 For exmaple you can fail-over throughut experiments like

 ```sh
 ssh 10.1.1.2
 cd 1KVS/scripts
 ./run_failover_tput.sh
 ```
+ NOTE:  All these scripts can be run from cx_init_cloudlab.sh.
+No need to run seperately or do ssh.

 # Extracting Results
 All the results are saved into results/ folder.
 We usually get these files and load them into google docs which we use to generate plots.